HL7/davinci-ecdx/input/pagecontent/specification.md

 - Whether a specific Authorization is needed
 - The Access to the data is limited (for example due to patient privacy concerns the data needs to be reviewed and/or filtered )
 - The Appropriateness of the request needs to be determined
 - The data needed is described in an unstructured or non-computable form.
+For example:
-  - Because the payor does not have knowledge of specific codes or identifiers to make a direct query
+  - the payor may not have knowledge of specific codes or identifiers to make a direct query
-  - Because there is no way to describe the data in a structure format it is described in free text.
+  - there is no way to describe the data in a structure format it is described in free text.
 - A Direct Query is otherwise not feasible

 In most of these situation, there is human involvement needed to find the data, aggregate the data, filter the data and/or approve its release.
 The details for these transaction are described in the *CommunicationRequest plus Task* section and the *Requesting Exchange using Task* sections of the Da Vinci HRex Implementation Guide.